caseypc/IRC-RSS-PyBot/README.md

 # IRC-RSS-PyBot
-Very simple IRC bot that announces RSS feeds.
+Very simple IRC bot that announces RSS feeds every hour (by default).
+Can be forced to check for alerts using the GETALERTS command.

 Usage: